As Trump indicted, Biden hits fish restaurant, 'Oppenheimer' showing | Politics

 As Trump indicted, Biden hits fish restaurant, 'Oppenheimer' showing

-As Donald Trump was being indicted for a third time Tuesday evening, U.S. President Joe Biden was headed to Matt's Fish Camp, a chowder and fried fish restaurant near his Delaware beach house, for an early supper.
-The White House kept the pool of reporters who travel with Biden far from the president, allowing him to avoid questions and neatly maintain his long, deliberate silence about his top Republican political opponent's mounting legal problems.
+"We would refer you to the Justice Department, which conducts its criminal investigations independently," said Ian Sams, a White House spokesperson.
+Trump's mounting legal woes, and Biden's silence, come as the two combatants in the 2020 presidential election inch closer to a rematch in November 2024.

-As Donald Trump was being indicted for a third time Tuesday evening, U.S. President Joe Biden was headed to Matt's Fish Camp, a chowder and fried fish restaurant near his Delaware beach house, for an early supper.
+As Donald Trump was being indicted on Tuesday evening for attempting to overturn the 2020 election, the third criminal case against him, U.S. President Joe Biden enjoyed a day at the beach.
+Biden rode his bike, ate at a seafood restaurant, saw a movie and took a moonlit stroll on Rehoboth Beach near his Delaware vacation home, while studiously not commenting on the trials and tribulations of his predecessor.

-The White House kept the pool of reporters who travel with Biden far from the president, allowing him to avoid questions and neatly maintain his long, deliberate silence about his top Republican political opponent's mounting legal problems.
-After dinner Biden, who is on vacation for the week, headed to a screening of "Oppenheimer," again with reporters kept initially at bay, as special counsel Jack Smith spoke on Trump's four criminal counts.
-Smith called Trump's alleged attempts to overturn the 2020 election "an unprecedented assault on the seat of American democracy."
+As the indictment was being unsealed, Biden and his wife Jill were headed to Matt's Fish Camp, a chowder and fried fish restaurant, for an early supper.
+The pool of reporters who travel with Biden were kept far from the president, allowing Biden to avoid questions and neatly maintain his long, deliberate silence about his top Republican political opponent's mounting legal problems.
+After dinner, Biden and his wife saw the movie 'Oppenheimer' at a local theater and then went for a moonlit walk.

+As special counsel Jack Smith spoke on Trump's four criminal counts of conspiring to overturn the 2020 election, the White House and the Biden re-election campaign declined comment on Tuesday.
+"We would refer you to the Justice Department, which conducts its criminal investigations independently," said Ian Sams, a White House spokesperson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)